Rider's MBA at a Glance

-Our 2010 MBA curriculum was the result of several collaborations by our faculty with multinational corporations, regional businesses, and local employers, and alumni.
-Based on their needs for professional skills and contemporary business knowledge, we focused our MBA curriculum on specific analytical, communications, and technology skills, coupled with the breadth of knowledge expected from a top MBA school in Supply Chain, Marketing, Strategic Planning, Finance, and Organizational Success.
+Our MBA curriculum is the result of several collaborations by our faculty with multinational corporations, regional businesses, local employers, and alumni.
+Based on their needs for professional skills and contemporary business knowledge, we focus our MBA curriculum on specific analytical, communications, and technology skills, coupled with the breadth of knowledge expected from a top MBA school in Supply Chain, Marketing, Strategic Planning, Finance, and Organizational Success.
 Even with this market-driven deep core curriculum, we offer flexibility to our students in our several concentrations, independent studies and consulting projects.

 What is the total number of credit hours to complete the program?

-The enriched MBA Program, which was launched in Fall of 2010, requires 40.5 credit hours of graduate level work for those with strong academic foundations in business.
+The enriched MBA Program requires 40.5 credit hours of graduate level work for those with strong academic foundations in business.
 For our students without business degrees and backgrounds, they may take between 40.5 and 60 credit hours.

 Can I complete a concentration in my MBA program?

 All students can concentrate in a specific area of study, which includes: